 Follow Along using the Excel File from the Video

 To get the most out of this video, I highly recommend you download the Excel file I use in the video.
-In that Excel file, you’ll find two tabs.
-One tab with my completed work and the second tab, a pre-formatted blank worksheet meant for you to use to follow along.
+In that Excel file, you’ll find four tabs.

 About the Author: Born and raised in the Northwest United States, Spencer Burton has over 15 years of real estate investment and development experience.
 In his current position, Spencer assesses new acquisition, development, and debt opportunities for a $45bn real estate fund.
 He resides in Dallas, TX.